libreswitch/ops/tests/rest/rest_test.md

 This test passes by meeting the following criteria:

 - Querying VLAN for:
     - A `200 OK` HTTP response.
     - Correct data is returned within the response.

 #### Test fail criteria

 This test fails when:

 - Querying VLAN for:
- - An HTTP response is not equal to `200 OK`
+    - An HTTP response is not equal to `200 OK`.
     - A GET request to "rest/v1/system/bridges/bridge_normal/vlans?depth=1;admin=down" and the test VLANs are not within the HTTP response.